Stetson Bennett

 Stetson Fleming Bennett IV (born October 28, 1997) is an American professional football quarterback for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Jones College Bobcats and Georgia Bulldogs.
 Nicknamed "The Mailman", he started his career as a walk-on at Georgia before transferring to Jones College.
-Bennett transferred back to Georgia where he won consecutive national championships in 2021 and 2022, joining A. J. McCarron, Matt Leinart, Tommie Frazier, and Steve Davis as the only quarterbacks to win consecutive NCAA national championships.
+Bennett transferred back to Georgia where he won consecutive national championships in 2021 and 2022, joining A. J. McCarron, Tommie Frazier, Jerry Tagge, and Steve Davis as the only quarterbacks to win consecutive NCAA national championships.

 Early life

 Bennett was born on October 28, 1997, in Atlanta, Georgia.
 In first grade, his family moved from Atlanta to Nahunta, Georgia.
 In eighth grade, his family moved to Blackshear, Georgia, where he played high school football at Pierce County High School.
 There, he led the school to three consecutive state playoff appearances, throwing for 3,724 yards, running for 500 more and scoring 40 total touchdowns as a senior.
 Bennett was a two-star quarterback coming out of high school and his only FBS scholarship offer came from Middle Tennessee State as coaches thought he was too short and too light—he was 5 ft 9.5 in and 185 lb at the time.